cometbft/cometbft/spec/abci/abci++_methods.md

    returns from the call.
 3. The Application uses the information received (transactions, commit info, misbehavior, time) to (potentially) modify the proposal.
-    * the Application MAY fully execute the block and produce a candidate state (immediate execution)
+    * the Application MAY fully execute the block and produce a candidate state &mdash; immediate execution
     * the Application can manipulate transactions:
         * leave transactions untouched
         * add new transactions (not present initially) to the proposal